Code of Conduct

 • All students are to abide by the regulations established by the school for conduct on school buses and on school field trips.

 • Lockers are the property of the school.
 The school has the right to enter/inspect lockers when the safety or welfare of the school is involved.
 Use only your assigned locker and secure it with a Dudley lock.
 Any other type of lock will be removed.
 The lock combination must be filed with the office.
 Lockers must be kept clean and free of graffiti and offensive material.
 You are responsible for the contents of your locker.
-Linkage to Success

 • Every student has the right to learn in a clean, orderly school environment and has the responsibility to treat school property with care and respect.
 The school building and its contents are private property supported by tax dollars.
 The exorbitant cost of vandalism is often assumed by the taxpayer.